Cailyn Hansen

 - Recommended: Choose a personal or cultural solstice ritual to reinterpret critically or reimagine communally.

-- Optional: Tarot and the Archetypal Journey by Sallie Nichols (for symbolic structure)
+- Optional: Jung and Tarot: An archetypal journey by Sallie Nichols

 Session 10: Final Project Presentations